52 Utahns Sick from Synthetic CBD: How to Prevent This from Happening to You

 Although cannabis and Cannabidiol are medically and/or recreationally legal in many U.S. states, Mexico operates a bit differently.
 In particular, Mexico decriminalized the personal use and possession of five grams of cannabis in 2009.
 Then, last year, they legalized medical cannabis.
 However, the country’s medical cannabis law is quite strict, especially because Cannabidiol oil must contain less than one percent THC.
 Nonetheless, currently, Mexico is working to improve and properly transition into a federal medical cannabis program.
 Even though this program is a work in progress, CBD is viewed as a supplement in Mexico.
-Since CBD is non-psychoactive and medically beneficial, Mexico’s lawmakers have become more lenient with citizens consuming it.
+Since CBD is non-psychoactive, Mexico’s lawmakers have become more lenient with citizens consuming it.

 Mexico’s government understands the benefits of this cannabinoid and its potential.
 This has led to them permitting citizens to consume large quantities of CBD, if they see fit.
 Even though cannabis is viewed as a drug by many governments and authority figures, CBD isn’t.
-CBD doesn’t cognitively impair users, nor does it deliver psycho-active effects.
+CBD doesn’t cognitively impair users, nor does it deliver psychoactive effects.
 Thus, in Mexico, CBD is viewed as a supplement rather than a drug.
 The Mexican government understands this distinction, which is why CBD is viewed and treated differently.
-Due to CBD’s medicinal benefits, Mexico’s government wants to give their citizens the opportunity to consume this compound.
+Due to CBD’s potential benefits, Mexico’s government wants to give their citizens the opportunity to consume this compound.

 Moreover, last year, Mexico’s government moved towards legalizing medical cannabis.
 On June 19th of 2017, Mexico’s President, Enrique Peña Nieto signed a cannabis cultivation bill into law.
 This law focused on the cultivation, production, and usage of medical cannabis products that contain less than one percent THC.
 Despite last year’s legal move regarding cannabis, access to CBD and other cannabis products are limited.
 However, according to Raul Elizalde, the President of HempMeds Latin America, there’s hope when it comes to CBD accessibility in Mexico.
 Specifically, he mentioned that Mexico’s new law will allow producers to begin incorporating CBD into everyday health products.